 Posts Tagged: monarchs

-A female monarch butterfly nectaring in a Vacaville pollinator garden.
+A monarch caterpillar chewing on a stem of narrowleaf milkweed, Asclepias fascicularis, in a Vacaville pollinator garden.
 (Photo by Kathy Keatley Garvey)